yaqwsx/presentations/paradise_spring_2018/pres.md

 Observations:

 - satisfiability check is the bottle neck
-- solvers work best when formula in under- or over-specified
+- solvers work the best when formula is under- or over-specified

 ## Main Idea